contentful/contentful-migration/README.md

 Changes the editor interface of given field's ID.

 `fieldId : string` – The ID of the field.
-`newId : string` – The new widget ID for the field.
+`widgetId : string` – The new widget ID for the field.

 ### Field